PumasAI-Labs/NLME-Model/docs/code_of_conduct.md

 ---
-title: Code of Conduct for Pumas-AI Workshop PLACEHOLDER
+title: Code of Conduct for Pumas-AI NLME Modeling Workshop
 description: Participants and Instructors must follow this at all times.
 ---